Fantasy football: Darren Waller tops Week 5 tight end rankings

 Oct.
 8 (UPI) -- Darren Waller, Travis Kelce, Hunter Henry, Mark Andrews and Zach Ertz lead my Week 5 fantasy football tight end rankings for 2020.

 George Kittle, Evan Engram, Tyler Higbee, Dalton Schultz and Eric Ebron round out my Top 10 options at the position.
-Mo Alie-Cox and Rob Gronkowski are among my favorite sleepers this week.
+Mo Alie-Cox is also one of my favorite sleepers this week.

 Continue to monitor the status for Kansas City Chiefs, New England Patriots, Tennessee Titans, Buffalo Bills, Denver Broncos and Las Vegas Raiders players in your lineups, as their games could be postponed due to recent positive COVID-19 test results.